Quetzalcoatlus Explained

 Discovery and species

 The first Quetzalcoatlus fossils were discovered in Texas from the Maastrichtian Javelina Formation at Big Bend National Park (dated to around 68 million years ago) in 1971 by Douglas A. Lawson, who was then a geology graduate student from the Jackson School of Geosciences at the University of Texas, Austin.
 He would then go on to become a doctoral student at the University of California, Berkeley.[1]
 The specimen he discovered consisted of a partial wing (in pterosaurs composed of the forearms and elongated fourth finger) from an individual later estimated at over in wingspan.
+In a thesis, Lawson gave the remains the provisional name of "Pteranodon gigas", describing it as being "nearly twice as large as any previously described species of Pteranodon".

-Lawson discovered a second site of the same age, about from the first, where between 1972 and 1974, he and Professor Wann Langston Jr. of the Texas Memorial Museum unearthed three fragmentary skeletons of much smaller individuals.
-Lawson in 1975 announced the find in an article in Science.
-That same year, in a subsequent letter to the same journal, he made the original large specimen, TMM 41450-3, the holotype of a new genus and species, Quetzalcoatlus northropi.
-The genus name refers to the Aztec feathered serpent god, Quetzalcoatl.
+In 1972, Lawson discovered a second Big Bend site around from the first.
+Field crews from the University of Texas, led by Wann Langston Jr. of the Texas Memorial Museum, investigated the site between 1972 and 1974, and unearthed three fragmentary skeletons of much smaller individuals.
+In 1975, Lawson announced the original find in an article in Science.
+At the time, a detailed description was underway, though this never saw publication.
+Instead, he published a letter to the same journal a few months later, in which he made the original specimen (TMM 41450-3) the holotype of a new genus and species, Quetzalcoatlus northropi.
+The genus name refers to the Aztec feathered serpent god, Quetzalcōātl.
 The specific name honors John Knudsen Northrop, the founder of Northrop Corporation, who drove the development of large tailless flying wing aircraft designs resembling Quetzalcoatlus.

 Description